HariSekhon/DevOps-Python-tools/README.md

 #### Configuration for Strict Domain / FQDN validation ####

-Strict validations include host/domain/FQDNs using TLDs which are populated from the official IANA list is done via my [PyLib](https://github.com/harisekhon/pylib) library submodule - see there for details on configuring this to permit custom TLDs like ```.local``` or ```.intranet``` (both supported by default).
+Strict validations include host/domain/FQDNs using TLDs which are populated from the official IANA list is done via my [PyLib](https://github.com/harisekhon/pylib) library submodule - see there for details on configuring this to permit custom TLDs like `.local`, `.intranet`, `.vm`, `.cloud` etc. (all already included in there because they're common across companies internal environments).

 #### Python SSL certificate verification problems